Postclic unlimited subscription: promo at 1,47 CAD for 48h with a mandatory first month at 79,87 CAD, then 79,87 CAD per month without commitment

-Cancel T-Mobile
+Cancel T-MOBILE

-When do you want to terminate?
+When do you want to cancel?

 Canada

-Cancellation service N°1 in United States
+Cancellation service #1 in Canada

 Termination letter drafted by a specialized lawyer